Skip Ribbon Commands

 Students seeking EAL status on the grounds of being deaf or hard of hearing must produce evidence of a hearing test administered by the Australian Government Hearing Services Program or an equivalent body no more than 2 calendar years before the year of enrolment in a Unit 3–4 sequence.
 The audiogram and accompanying report submitted must show that the student has a hearing loss of 60 decibels or greater in their better ear.
 Other aspects of hearing loss, such as issues relating to sound frequencies, should be noted in the report.
 The report should be written in an accessible language, with the implications of the audiogram results clearly explained.

-Schools can decide about the eligibility of a deaf or hard of hearing student for EAL status based of these criteria.
-Advice can also be sought from the Student Records and Results Unit.
+Schools can decide about the eligibility of a deaf or hard of hearing student for EAL status based on these criteria.
+Advice can also be sought from the Student Records and Results unit.

 If the principal has approved the student’s application, their status can be entered on VASS.
 If the principal is uncertain about a student’s eligibility, they should apply to the VCAA using the Application for enrolment in English as an Additional Language Units 3 and 4 form.
 All evidence as described in the eligibility criteria must be supplied with the application.